ntustison/Histograms/Text/intro.md

 information, from Figure \ref{fig:similarity} it should be apparent that this transformation also results in greater variance in the resulting information under common MR imaging artefacts, according to these measures.
-Thus, prior to any algorithmic considerations, these observations point to the fact that optimizing in the domain of the histogram will be generally less informative and less robust than optimizing directly in the image domain.
+Thus, prior to any algorithmic considerations, these observations strongly suggest that optimizing in the domain of the histogram will be generally less informative and less robust than optimizing directly in the image domain.